Sequence homology: Orthology

 Homologous sequences are orthologous if they are inferred to be descended from the same ancestral sequence separated by a speciation event: when a species diverges into two separate species, the copies of a single gene in the two resulting species are said to be orthologous.
 Orthologs, or orthologous genes, are genes in different species that originated by vertical descent from a single gene of the last common ancestor.
 The term "ortholog" was coined in 1970 by the molecular evolutionist Walter Fitch.

 For instance, the plant Flu regulatory protein is present both in Arabidopsis (multicellular higher plant) and Chlamydomonas (single cell green algae).
 The Chlamydomonas version is more complex: it crosses the membrane twice rather than once, contains additional domains and undergoes alternative splicing.
-However it can fully substitute the much simpler Arabidopsis protein, if transferred from algae to plant genome by means of genetic engineering.
+However, it can fully substitute the much simpler Arabidopsis protein, if transferred from algae to plant genome by means of genetic engineering.
 Significant sequence similarity and shared functional domains indicate that these two genes are orthologous genes, inherited from the shared ancestor.

 Orthology is strictly defined in terms of ancestry.
 Given that the exact ancestry of genes in different organisms is difficult to ascertain due to gene duplication and genome rearrangement events, the strongest evidence that two similar genes are orthologous is usually found by carrying out phylogenetic analysis of the gene lineage.
 Orthologs often, but not always, have the same function.

 Orthologous sequences provide useful information in taxonomic classification and phylogenetic studies of organisms.
 The pattern of genetic divergence can be used to trace the relatedness of organisms.
 Two organisms that are very closely related are likely to display very similar DNA sequences between two orthologs.
 Conversely, an organism that is further removed evolutionarily from another organism is likely to display a greater divergence in the sequence of the orthologs being studied.

-Databases of orthologous genes
+Databases of orthologous genes and de novo orthology inference tools

 Given their tremendous importance for biology and bioinformatics, orthologous genes have been organized in several specialized databases that provide tools to identify and analyze orthologous gene sequences.
 These resources employ approaches that can be generally classified into those that use heuristic analysis of all pairwise sequence comparisons, and those that use phylogenetic methods.
 Sequence comparison methods were first pioneered in the COGs database in 1997.
 These methods have been extended and automated in twelve different databases the most advanced being AYbRAH Analyzing Yeasts by Reconstructing Ancestry of Homologs as well as these following databases right now.
+Some tools predict orthologous de novo from the input protein sequences, might not provide any Database.
+Among these tools are SonicParanoid and OrthoFinder.